Reciprocal theorem for calculating the flow rate of oscillatory channel flows: Nondimensionalization and lubrication approximation

-where $p_{c}=\mu_f v_{c}\ell/h_{0}^{2}$ is the characteristic lubrication pressure scale, $u_{c}$ is the characteristic scale of deformation (to be related to $p_c$ via an elasticity model) of the top wall \cite{christov2018flow}, and $t_{c}=1/\omega$ is the characteristic time scale.
+where $p_{c}=\mu v_{c}\ell/h_{0}^{2}$ is the characteristic lubrication pressure scale, $t_{c}=1/\omega$ is the characteristic time scale, and $\epsilon=h_0/\ell$ is the slenderness ratio of the channel, assumed to be small, i.e., $\epsilon\ll1$; this assumption is the \emph{lubrication approximation} \cite{leal2007advanced}.